DevAgnihotri/javascript-essentials/Extras/HTML.md

 ```

 ## HTML Headings

+HTML headings are used to define the titles and subtitles on a webpage.
+They range from `<h1>` (the most important heading, usually the main title, biggest font-size) to `<h6>` (the least important, smallest font size).
+Headings help organize content, improve readability, and provide structure for both users and search engines.
+Using headings appropriately also enhances accessibility and SEO.

 - HTML includes 6 headings: `<h1>`, `<h2>`, `<h3>`, `<h4>`, `<h5>` and `<h6>`
 - Heading elements are used to write headings on a webpage, whereas p tag is only for plain text